apoorvalal/misc_stata_ados/README.md

 ## discretize
 Creates discrete values (bins) for a specified continuous variable, either using the percentile cutpoints specified in `cutpoints(a, b, c)` or into N number of uniform sized bins as specified in `nbins(n)`.
-Useful when trying to frame a regression specification as a classification problem (low / medium / high cost based on cutpoints).
+Useful when trying to frame a regression specification as a classification problem to be handled using an ordered/multinomial logit (e.g. low / medium / high cost based on cutpoints).

 ```stata
 discretize total_cost, gen(cost_level) at(25 50 75)